nromanen/devops_2025/kateryna_kravchuk/task_05/task_05.md

 ##### Cmdlets

-`Test-Path` checks if file (or folder) exists before proceeding.
+`Test-Path` checks if a file (or folder) exists before proceeding.
-`Get-Content` displays content of a file.
+`Get-Content` displays the content of a file.
 `Write-Error` generates an error message *(e.g., if no arguments provided)*.

 ---